 Day 13 We will drive to Doğubeyazit in extreme eastern Turkey near its border with Iran.
 At the spectacular Ishak Pasa, overlooking Mount Ararat, we will look for Grey-hooded Bunting, on the extreme western edge of its range here.
-Other birds we may see include Saker Falcon and Lammergeier.
+Other birds we may see include Saker Falcon and Bearded Vulture.
 After lunch we will cross a pass with amazing rock formations created by lava flows from Mount Tendurek.
 The main reason for visiting this area is to look for Mongolian Finch, also at the extreme western edge of its range.
 Supporting birds may include Citrine Wagtail, Rock Petronia, Trumpeter and Crimson-winged Finches and White-winged Snowfinch.
 In the late afternoon we will make the two-hour drive south to Van, where we will spend the last night.

 Day 14 Sadly it is time to leave, but fortunately it is only a short journey to the airport to catch an internal flight to Istanbul, where we will board our flight to London.